virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **Things to Know**
 **This is in being Active Worked on so dont expect it to be Perfectly Smooth.**

-I found a bug with the software generator that makes you have to cd to the path of the generator, how you can run it will be in the commands below:

-**Step 1: Run "cd C:\Users\Your Name\Rest of Path"**

-**Step 2: Run "python generate_software.py"**

 # **How it works**

 FileSound has a generator that generates an encoder and decoder, and it generates **64** different sounds frequencies